smistrydev/test-mock-web-app/README.md

 distanceUnit:  "km" or "mile"
 distanceValue: any value. (not nothing!).

-* If the url goes into sleep mode is not used.
+* The url goes into sleep mode is not used.
 So, if you hit the url and it response "Activating.." then re-try after 1 minute.